turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

    INTRODUCTION

-  This tutorial is a start to finissh guide on setting up a Celo Full node.
+  This tutorial is a start to finish guide on setting up a Celo Full node.
 Full nodes are an important part of the celo ecosystem.
 The node bridges the gap between light clients and the validator nodes. full node incentives are one of the ways CELO encurages their use.
 #

    DESCRIPTION